 Brain zaps can happen when a person decreases or stops using certain medications, particularly antidepressants.

-They are not harmful and will not damage the brain.
-However, they can be bothersome, disorienting, and disruptive to sleep.
+There is no evidence to suggest they are harmful or damage the brain.
+However, they can be bothersome, disorienting, and disrupt sleep.

-There is no medical term for brain zaps, but researchers describe them as a type of sensory disturbance.
+There is no medical term for brain zaps, but some experts describe them as a type of sensory disturbance.
 Sensory disturbances after stopping antidepressants can lead to burning, tingling, electric- or shock-like sensations in the body and brain.

-People may be able to minimize or prevent brain zaps by tapering off their dosage of antidepressants gradually.
-However, a person should always work with a doctor before stopping their medication or lowering the dosage.
+A person may be able to minimize or prevent brain zaps by gradually tapering off their dosage of antidepressants.
+However, they should always speak with a healthcare professional before stopping their medication or lowering the dosage.

 Abruptly stopping an antidepressant may make a person more likely to experience brain zaps and other symptoms.

-There is no cure for brain zaps, and they usually go away over time.
+Brain zaps have no cure, but they usually resolve over time.
 Once a person’s body has adjusted to the change in antidepressant dosage, brain zaps and some other side effects may decrease.

 brain image suggesting brain zapsShare on Pinterest